 His work has been published online and can be read at:

 Finding the story: A few years ago, I read an essay titled “Happy Pigs Make Happy Meat?”– written by a pig farmer.
 By the time I’d finished reading, I was in tears.
-When I mustered the courage to contact the farmer, we talked on the phone for an hour.
+I mustered the courage to contact the farmer, and we talked on the phone for an hour.
 I asked if he’d consider a documentary, and despite his reservations, he agreed to let me visit his farm with my friend and cinematographer, Joe Brunette.
-Joe and I drove to his farm in Upstate New York, not knowing whether Bob would consider letting us film.
-After discussing the film for hours, he said yes.
+We made the 4 hour trip to his farm in Upstate New York, not knowing whether Bob would consider letting us film.
+After talking for hours, he said yes!
+For Bob to allow us to tell his story was a huge leap of faith.

 The filming process: We started filming right away, since we’d miss the story if we took time to search for funding.
 We shot for nine months, through the seasons, for one week each month.
 In the field, it was just Bob, Joe, me, the pigs, and Monk, Bob’s beloved dog.
 Our two-person crew gave us an intimacy which I think is reflected in the film.

-Although we filmed on-camera interviews with the farmer, in the edit I decided to use only his voice.
-Seeing him speak on camera seemed to break a spell.
+Although we filmed on-camera interviews, in the edit I decided to almost exclusively use Bob's voice.
+Seeing him speak on camera seemed to break the intimacy.
 I wanted the viewer to slip into Bob’s subconscious and become an intimate part of his journey.

-Why Bob wasn’t able to create a sanctuary for the last pigs: Though he certainly thought about it, there were multiple reasons why Bob wasn't able to create a sanctuary for the last of the pigs.
+Why Bob wasn’t able to create a sanctuary for the last pigs: There were multiple reasons why Bob wasn't able to create a sanctuary for the last of the pigs.
 The land was not his—it was leased from neighbors—and all of Bob’s money was tied up in the farm.

-He also knew his limitations.
-Bob is gifted at caring for animals, but keeping a sanctuary afloat requires skills he doesn’t possess (such as fundraising and management).
-He recently shared with me that he misses the pigs terribly and he’s still haunted by their ghosts.
+Bob also knows his limitations.
+He's gifted at caring for animals, but keeping a sanctuary afloat requires skills he doesn’t possess (such as fundraising and management).
+He recently shared with me that he misses the pigs terribly and is still haunted by their ghosts.

 Q: How did you finance the film?